BIGJRA/BIGJRA.github.io/rejuv.md

     -   Hyper Voice

 This is an easy team to beat if you were able to beat Angie!
-It doesn’t really have a ton of good answers for a solid Steel / Poison move core.
+It doesn't really have a ton of good answers for a solid Steel / Poison move core.

 Dimensional Rift Chandelure (Mountain Field)